 Freezing and storage tips

-- Can I make this dhal vegan?
+Can I make this daal vegan?
 This daal is naturally vegan and gluten free.

 Instant Pot and Slow Cooker

 Wondering how to make Instant Pot dal?
 Scroll down to the recipe card for my IP pressure cooker instructions.

 More time on your hands and want to make a Slow Cooker Dal?
 Scroll to the recipe card to find out how to make this a slow cooker lentil dal.

 This dhal can be on the table in 30 minutes and is perfect along with naan bread (my easy naan recipe takes just minutes and is soooo good!) turmeric rice, chapattis or poppadoms.
 Perhaps some vegetable samosas or onion bhajis.

 You could even try it with my vegetable pakoras - they're also quick to make and full of nourishing ingredients.